Gloxounet/Stack/README.md

 # Stack-It - Python Test

-Code architecture in python to translate it later in swift
+Code architecture in python, that will be translated later in swift